Trust to Blockchain 2022

 - Can put infosec tools in perspective, and has tested some of these tools

-- Can take attacker view (at least on a superficial, hypothetical and descriptive level)
+- Adversarial view - Can take attacker view (at least on a hypothetical level)

 - Has had a look on some concurrent security tools and techniques